The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

 The above dynamics are expressed in the difference equations,

 where $n_j(t)$ is the density of species $j$ at time $t$, $s_j$ is the adult survival probability, and $\eta_j(t)$ is the time-varying per capita larval production.

-In the lottery model, empty space is the only limiting resource, so the competitive exclusion principle (which states that no more than $N$ species can coexist on $N$ regulating factors; (\cite{volterra1926variationsST}, \cite{Lotka1932TheSupply}, \cite{GauzeG.F.GeorgiĭFrant︠s︡evich1934TsfeST}; \cite{levin1970community}) is transcended if even two fish species are able to coexist.
+In the lottery model, empty space is the only limiting resource, so the competitive exclusion principle (which states that no more than $N$ species can coexist on $N$ regulating factors; (\citealp{volterra1926variationsST}, \citealp{Lotka1932TheSupply}, \citealp{levin1970community}) is transcended if even two fish species are able to coexist.
 Intuitively, if a species becomes rare for whatever reason (e.g., competition, catastrophes), then it must have a positive per capita growth rate if it is to recover from rarity.
-This is a slight simplification (see \cite[p.~293]{barabas2018chesson}), but for our current purposes, we say that coexistence is related to a \textit{rare-species advantage}, operationalized by the \textit{invasion growth rate}: the long-term average per capita growth rate of a species that has been perturbed to low density.
-The practice of determining coexistence based on invasion growth rates is called an \textit{invasion analysis} (\cite{turelli1978reexamination}; \cite{Grainger2019TheResearch}).
+This is a slight simplification (see \citealp{barabas2018chesson}, p.
+293), but for our current purposes, we say that coexistence is related to a \textit{rare-species advantage}, operationalized by the \textit{invasion growth rate}: the long-term average per capita growth rate of a species that has been perturbed to low density.
+The practice of determining coexistence based on invasion growth rates is called an \textit{invasion analysis} (\citealp{turelli1978reexamination}; \citealp{Grainger2019TheResearch}).

 Consider a two-species lottery model with a red species and a blue species (Fig. \ref{lottery model}).
 The red species produces many larvae during hot years and few larvae during cold years.
 The blue species responds to temperature oppositely: it produces few larvae during hot years and many larvae during cold years.
-If the blue fish species becomes rare, will it be able to recover?
+We now ask the question pertinent to coexistence: if the blue fish species becomes rare, will it be able to recover?

-We first ask the question, what happens when the blue fish species experiences a good (i.e., cold) year (Fig. \ref{lottery model}a)?
-There are many blue larvae produced per capita, but there are few larvae produced in total because blue fish are rare, and although the red fish are common, their per capita fecundity is low because the environment is less favorable to them.
+When the blue fish species experiences a good (i.e., cold) year, there are few larvae produced in total: the environment is unfavorable to the red fish, and although there are many blue larvae produced per capita, the blue fish are rare.
 Each blue fish larva thus experiences relatively little competition, which we may measure as larvae per empty site.
-In this scenario, we see that a rare species is able to capitalize on a good environment.
+In this scenario, we see that a rare species is able to capitalize on a good environment (Fig. \ref{lottery model}a).